slice/discord-package-exporter/README.md

 $ python3 dpe.py "$HOME/discord-data-package" "dbname=discord user=joe"
 ```

+Like mentioned earlier, required tables will be created if they don't already
+exist.

 The first argument is a path to your Discord data package, while the second
 argument is a [psycopg2 DSN (connection string)][connstr].

 [connstr]: https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING

-This process can take a few minutes, depending on multiple factors.
-Progress
-will be shown in your terminal while data moves through the tubes.
+This process can take a few minutes.
+Progress will be shown in your terminal
+while data is transferred.